LibrariesHacked/schema-librarydata/docs/stock-summary.md

 #### Type

-The type will be the item type as the item has been categorised under in the library management system.
+The type will be the item type the item has been categorised under in the library management system.

 This should ideally be a human readable value rather than a code.
 For example 'Adult Fiction' rather than 'ADU_FIC'.
-The set of item types will be whatever are used by the library service.
+The set of item types will be those that are used by the library service.

 ---

 ### Potential problems

-#### Non-standardised item categories
+#### Non-standardised item types

-Using item types as they are designed by each library service will mean a lot of variation between similar types of items.
+Using item types as used by each library service will mean a lot of variation between similar types of items.
 For example one service may write 'Child Fiction' and another 'Fiction - Child'.

 ### How the data is updated